 How to Use Horse Liniment for People by Ehow infers that Chapman's Premium contains ingredients that are not safe for human use.
 Although this may be true of other horse liniments, and it is wise to check ingredients, Chapman's Premium has a full list of it's ingredients here .

 Chapman's has always used only human-grade ingredients for it's formula, and initially was tested on Andrea Chapman (the originator) before ever using it on her horses.

 Although horse liniments do not undergo FDA testing, Chapman's Premium horse liniment users can rest assured that all ingredients are listed and of human-grade quality.
 Every single ingredient has undergone the strictest of testing through Health Canada and the FDA, and continues to undergo strict regulation.

-Unfortunately, EHow has never checked the ingredients of Chapman's Premium horse liniment, never used the product to my knowledge, nor have they ever contacted me in regards to the ingredients.
+EHow infers that Chapman's Premium may contain DMSO or other undesirable ingredients.
+To my knowledge, ehow has never checked the ingredients of Chapman's Premium horse liniment, never used the product, nor have they ever contacted me in regards to the ingredients.

 When purporting to be an expert, one should ensure that one's information is accurate and one should have complete knowledge of the named products.
 Without accurate information, one simply discredits themselves, proving their complete lack of expertise, knowledge, integrity and ethics.

 1. Ensure the horse liniment's ingredients are safe for human use and contain natural herbs.
 Caution is needed when using essential oils, as some essential oils can adversely affect the human system.
 Avoid any horse liniment that contains DMSO (Dimethylsulfoxide).
 Personally, I've refused to use DMSO even on my horses, as it's absorbed into the blood stream immediately, and is very hard on the liver.
 It's original use was that of an industrial solvent.
 Enough said.